SandRidge, Breitburn join wave of energy bankruptcy filings

 “Recent asset sales have been terrible and that’s why you’re seeing this wave of restructuring of debt rather than sales,” said Deborah Williamson, a Dykema restructuring attorney in San Antonio.
 “Creditors seem to be leaning toward a restructuring process that exchanges debt for new equity ownership and waiting out a recovery in oil prices.”

-Recent bankruptcy filings include Linn Energy LLC, Penn Virginia Corp, Chaparral Energy Inc, Midstates Petroleum Co Inc and Ultra Petroleum Corp .
+Recent bankruptcy filings include Linn Energy LLC LINE.O, Penn Virginia Corp PVAH.PK, Chaparral Energy Inc CHARN.UL, Midstates Petroleum Co Inc MPOYQ.PK and Ultra Petroleum Corp UPLMQ.PK.

-Shares of Stone Energy Corp and Warren Resources Inc were both down more than 4 percent.
+Shares of Stone Energy Corp (SGY.N) and Warren Resources Inc WRES.O were both down more than 4 percent.

 Debt-laden Chesapeake, the second-largest U.S. natural gas producer, said last week it would issue 4 percent of its outstanding shares in exchange for notes.